ALaDyn/pepc/CONTRIBUTING.md

 All contributions are welcome.
 PEPC was designed to be flexible and modular as far as possible.
 Adding your own interactions should be straightforward.
-Bugfixes or extenstions to the existing codebase are also more than welcome though we encourage you to first file an issue for those.
+Bugfixes or extensions to the existing codebase are also more than welcome though we encourage you to first file an issue for those.

 In general, please feel free to submit issues and enhancement requests.
 Since